dustinpfister/nodejs-simple-build-tool/README.md

 # nodejs-simple-build-tool

-This is my take on a simple nodejs build tool for the sake of createing a dist folder from a collection of source code files.
+This is my take on a simple nodejs build tool for the sake of creating a dist folder from a collection of source code files.
 I do not care to make something that is packed with features for this one, I just want a basic tool that will work, and move on with things.

 Event when it comes to keeping this basic the process of this should still be as follows.